Disinformation campaigns could push Syria back to civil war – DW – 01/03/2025

 Disturbing the peace

-Disinformation has already had impact inside Syria, For example, last week a video showing an apparent revenge act — the desecration of an Alawite shrine — caused thousands of people in Alawite-majority areas to protest.
+Disinformation has already had an impact inside Syria.
+For example, last week a video showing an apparent revenge act — the desecration of an Alawite shrine — caused thousands of people in Alawite-majority areas to protest.
 Later, fact checkers discovered the video was misleading.

-Disinformation can also have an impact on how the international community sees and supports Syria, al-Shimale suggested.
-"It could shape external perceptions of Syria as a nation incapable of stabilizing itself post-Assad."
+Disinformation can also have an impact on how the international community sees and supports Syria, Al-Shimale suggested.
+"It could shape external perceptions of Syria as a nation incapable of stabilizing itself post-Assad," he said.

 "This is a fragile moment for Syria, and for all of us witnessing its unfolding history," Ali Adeeb argued in her op-ed.
 "The stakes are extraordinarily high.
 As the situation in Syria evolves, every piece of information carries the potential to shape opinions, influence decisions and spark actions."